-There are many different myths about the SEE program and who can participate.
-This includes a participants language, literacy and numeracy ability, demographics, cultural backgrounds and the type of training/qualifications that are offered, the classroom format, tailoring of courses to individual needs and the ability for it to be combined with other activies of an approved activity under jobactive/Work for the Dole.
-So let’s separate the myths from the facts surrounding the SEE program.
+There are several myths about the SEE program and who can participate.
+This includes a participant's language, literacy, numeracy and digital literacy skills, demographics, cultural backgrounds and the type of training/qualifications offered, the classroom format, tailoring of courses to individual needs and combining training with other activities to meet mutual obligation requirements.
+Let’s separate the myths from the facts surrounding the SEE program!

-The SEE program is for eligible job seekers with any Language, Literacy and Numeracy (LLN) barriers.
-Improvements to LLN skills will help job seekers to participate more effectively in training or in the labour force.
+The SEE program is for eligible job seekers with any Language, Literacy, Numeracy and Digital Literacy (LLND) barriers.
+Improvements to these skills will help job seekers to participate more effectively in training or in the labour force.
 The program is particularly well equipped to assist Aboriginal and Torres Strait Islanders, Youth and Mature Aged job seekers.

 Belinda (aged 43) – TAFE NSW

-Myth 2: ‘Participants in SEE have zero Language, Literacy and numeracy ability’
+Myth 2: ‘Participants in SEE have very poor Language, Literacy, Numeracy and Digital Skills’

 The SEE program is for job seekers of all abilities who have some form of Language, Literacy or Numeracy (LLN) based barrier including digital literacy that hinders their participation in employment or training.
-SEE Training providers assess job seekers on their LLN ability using the Australian Core Skills Framework (ACSF) and Digital Literacy Skills Framework (DLSF) as part of the Pre-Training Assessment (PTA).
-The five core skills measured in the ACSF are learning, reading, writing, oral communication and numeracy.
-Based on the outcome of the PTA, job seekers are placed into one of three different streams to help job seekers overcome the learning barriers they face.
+SEE training providers assess job seekers on their LLN ability using the Australian Core Skills Framework (ACSF) and Digital Literacy Skills Framework (DLSF) as part of the Pre-Training Assessment (PTA), measuring learning, reading, writing, oral communication, numeracy and digital literacy abilities.
+Based on the outcome of the PTA, job seekers are placed into one of three streams to help overcome any learning barriers they face.

 The three streams are broken down as follows:

 - Advanced Language, Literacy and Numeracy Stream – For clients who have reasonable to high skills in some areas and may be able to be supported to undertake a vocational qualification up to Certificate Level III or in qualifications to continue consolidating their LLND skills

-Assessed job seekers can be placed in any of the streams, however, the majority of participants usually commence in the Initial and Basic streams.
+Assessed job seekers can be placed in any of the streams, however, most participants usually commence in the Initial and Basic streams.

 Training can take many different forms, ranging from short to long term, in class or at an offsite location, and can include work experience.
 Additionally, qualifications can range from Cert I through to Cert IV and in areas such as Hospitality, Aged Care, Accounts Administration and Retail Services.